onairvr/onairvr-client-for-oculus-mobile/README.md

 ## Downloads

 This project is the official onAirVR app for Oculus Mobile.
-You can clone the whole project and build for your Oculus mobile devices.
+You can download and install the apk from [Releases](https://github.com/onairvr/onairvr-client-for-oculus-mobile/releases), or clone the whole project and build yourself.
 Please see [Getting Started](https://github.com/onairvr/onairvr-client-for-oculus-mobile/wiki/Getting-Started) for how to build.

 You may download pre-exported packages of each version from [Releases](https://github.com/onairvr/onairvr-client-for-oculus-mobile/releases) to develop your own onAirVR app.